scverse/scvi-tools/docs/user_guide/models/scviva.md

 As preprocessing, we take the $K$ nearest neighbors of a cell to define its niche using the Euclidean distance in physical space.
 We characterize the niche by its cell-type composition and gene expression.
-We denote by ${\alpha_n}$ the $T$ dimensional vector of cell type proportions among the $K$ nearest neighbors of the cell $n$.
+We denote by ${\alpha_n}$ the $T$-dimensional vector of cell type proportions among the $K$ nearest neighbors of the cell $n$.
 Its values are in the probability simplex.
 The niche gene expression is defined as the average expression of each cell type present in the niche.
 In practice, we leverage gene expression embeddings (PCA, scVI or similar) and characterize a cell type expression profile as the local average